daattali/daattali.github.io/_posts/2015-03-12-beautiful-jekyll-how-to-build-a-site-in-minutes.md

 You can view a [demo of the template](http://deanattali.com/beautiful-jekyll/) and use it right away if you want. **Please do, it'll make me feel important :)**

 > UPDATE December 2016: Thank you everybody for making me feel important!
-I initially thought that 3 people using my theme would be considered success, but it's been used by well over 1000 people already, so apparently this wasn't a waste of time like I thought!
+I initially thought that 3 people using my theme would be considered success, but it's been used by well over 1000 people already.
+Apparently this wasn't a waste of time!

 This is what your site will look like right off the bat:
 [![Beautiful Jekyll]({{ site.url }}/img/blog/beautiful-jekyll.png)]({{ site.url }}/img/blog/beautiful-jekyll.png)